yangdanny97/yangdanny97.github.io/_posts/2023-12-09-favorite-cafes.md

 ### Open Air Coffee - Richmond, California

 This is a really unique cafe, probably my favorite in the entire SF bay area.
-The cafe is located in the empty parking lot of a restaurant/catering business, using repurposed giant wire spools as tables.
+The cafe is a mini trailer located in the empty parking lot of a restaurant/catering business, using repurposed giant wire spools as tables.
 It only opens on weekends and seems to be popular with local cyclists thanks to its location near the bay trail.
 The vibe is unbeatable when it's a nice day and you can feel the sea breeze.

 Every time I pass through Richmond on a weekend I always stop by this shop to enjoy a coffee, though they no longer sell my favorite item, the mochi cake.